levoai/docs/docs/api-observability/install-guide/install-sensor/pcap-sensor.md

  - Select the required task definition
  - Click on `Create revision with JSON`
  - Add the given JSON object under ContainerDefinitions
- - Replace the values for satellite-url and levoai-org-id in entrypoint.
+ - Replace the values for satellite-url, levo-env and levoai-org-id in entrypoint.
  - Replace the values for Environment and LogConfiguration as per your requirement.

 ```json